 From the Han Dynasty onwards, the southern, northern and central parts of the Silk Road all passed through Kashgar.
 Kashgar was the main distribution centre and the largest transport hub on the Silk Road.
 Its location and history heavily influenced the development of Kashgar’s unique layout and style.
 The city looks like a combination of an ancient city from central Asia and west Asia.
 The old parts of Kashgar are the only surviving districts in China that show what cities in the ancient Western Regions would have looked like.

-Discover more about the Silk road on our travel: Explore the Silk Road in China,
+Enjoy the magnificent landscape and discover more culture along the Silk road on our travel: Explore the Silk Road in China